Return To Honor Roll Page

 There is no contact information for the next of kin.

-On the 22nd of April 1943 word was received that the aircraft Sergeant Burness was using for his mission, the CAMILLA, a Short S024 class Empire Flying Boat, registration number VH-ADU, contracted by Quanta's Empire Airlines to the Australian military, crashed during an attempted water landing during a weather emergency.
+The aircraft SGT Burness was using for his mission, the CAMILLA, a Short S024 class Empire Flying Boat, registration number VH-ADU, contracted by Quanta's Empire Airlines to the Australian military.
+The Camilla took off from Townsville at 1250 hours with a crew of five, and twenty seven passengers including twenty-two from the Royal Australian Air Force (RAAF) and five from the U.S. Army.
+The Camilla crashed into the Coral Sea during an attempted water landing due to a continuing weather emergency.
+Two crewmembers and eleven passengers including Sergeant Burness perished.

 The name, Frederick A. Burness, Jr., Sergeant, 720th MP Battalion, Missing In Action, is listed on a memorial monument located at the Manila American National Cemetery, Philippines.